 3. CDEP at Diliman

 A friend took her review there.
 I once had a review session with her and I could say that their notes are super nice and organized.
 They can be understood easily.
-Some of the people I know actually suggested for me to take the comprehensive there because they’re really good but I still chose JPT because of the location.
+Some of the people I know actually suggested to me to take the comprehensive there because they’re really good but I still chose JPT because of the location.

 TIPS AND SUGGESTIONS